cemenenkoff/qsnake/README.md

 14. Run `pip install -r requirements.txt` to install all dependencies on your activated virtual environment.

-15. Once everything is installed, run `python explore.py -c config.json` to test if you can play the game manually.
+15. Once everything is installed, run `python explore.py` to test if you can play the game manually.

-16. Next, specify `"human": false` in `config.json`, save it, and then run  `python explore.py -c config.json` again, this time to see if the *agent* is able to play the game.
+16. Next, specify `"human": false` in `config.json`, save it, and then run  `python explore.py` again, this time to see if the *agent* is able to play the game.

 17. Let the agent run to the end and check that `plotting.py` is able to produce a graph of the learning curve.